 As the summer season closes, riders around the world are getting ready for the final shows and qualifiers for the season.

-The Royal, The Gold Cup, equitation finals, World Cup qualifiers and other important, season-ending shows all punctuate a long season of showing.
+The Royal, Washington International, equitation finals, World Cup qualifiers and other important, season-ending shows all punctuate a long season of showing.

 Very often, the conditions around these shows feel different.
 The fanfare, increased spectators, new distractions and more perceived pressure surround these events.
 So, how do you adapt to these different conditions, keep yourself calm, leverage all of your great training and maximize the abilities of you and your partner?